C-C-B

-C-C-B was a Japanese pop-rock band under Polydor Records label active in years 1982–1989.
+C-C-B was a Japanese pop-rock band under Polydor Records label active in the years 1982–1989.
 At first, they were named CoConut Boys, however in 1985 the name changed to the initials, C-C-B. They became a nationwide success.
 In 2008, the band reformed once only with three members.
 The group's biggest hit, "Romantic ga Tomaranai", was used frequently in the Japanese television series Densha Otoko.